jondang04/cse15l-lab-reports/LabReport1.md

 ## 1. Meet your group
 Groups will be divided into 6-8 people and will be overseen by a discussion leader.
 This will be dependent on your seat and for this week's lab, you are free to choose your seat along with your group.
 Once these groups are formed, open the google doc corresponding to your group number, make sure that it's the right time period along with the right location.

-Discuss and write down the answers to the questions below in the google doc
+Discuss and write down the answers to the questions below in the google doc.
   - What is your name (you can include anything else anyone might want to know like pronouns or a nickname)?
   - What is your major?
   - Pick one of these three to answer for the next one: